 All legal forms of fishing (hook and line only) are allowed, including chumming, trolling, live lining, etc.

-- ALL fish, cameras or anglers who emailed photos must be delivered to Pussers dock via boat.
+- ALL fish must be delivered to Pussers dock via boat.

 - Boats may check in to the drop off line via VHF by hailing the F4AC personnel on the Pussers dock on VHF channel 73 prior to 4pm.